Déployer et exécuter (partie 2)

 Functions

-To see a contract’s functions, click the caret on the left side of the panel.
+To see a contract’s functions, click on the deployed contract.

 The functions” buttons can have different colors.